-Join Sean Colins for an in-depth discussion in this video How do self-signed certificates work?, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video How do self-signed certificates work?, part of Learning Secure Sockets Layer.

 - So how do privately trusted certificates really work?
 Well, it's a pretty straightforward process, actually.
 First let's talk about what privately trusted and self-signed really mean.
 All ROOT certificates are certificates that are signed by themselves.
 They don't have another source of authority that is higher up than they are.
 That doesn't make them untrustworthy just because they signed themselves, that seems like a circular kind of argument.
 But in fact, that is the way that all ROOT certificates work, even the ones out on the internet.

 So in your private environment, once you stand up a certificate authority, you then can create your own signed certificates that'll be trusted by your people.
 That doesn't make them untrustworthy, it just means that you have to go around and install that ROOT certificate on all of the machines that you administer, all those computers.
 So, what's a ROOT CA?
 A ROOT CA is a top-level certificate authority.
 It has the authority to create certificates at the topmost hierarchical level of that organizational structure.

 Its authenticity can't be revoked though, ever, by anybody.
 The authenticity of that ROOT certificate is extremely important, and it is important to protect those ROOT certificates, and that certificate authority.
 Because if it's ever destroyed, then every certificate that that certificate authority is responsible for, will become invalid, and will not be trusted by the chain up the chain to that ROOT certificate.
 So that's very, very important.
 If it's ever compromised, it must be destroyed.